evilsoft/crocks/docs/src/pages/docs/crocks/Maybe.md

-Used to provide a means to map a given `Maybe` instance while optioning out the wrapped value. [`option`](#option) can handle most cases for optioning `Maybe`, but does not provide a means to map a given value at the time of optioning. `either` expects (2) functions as its arguments.
+Used to provide a means to map a given `Maybe` instance while optioning out the wrapped value. [`option`](#option) can handle most cases for optioning `Maybe`, but does not provide a means to map a given value at the time of optioning. `either` expects two functions as its arguments.
 The first is a pointed function that will be used when invoked on a `Nothing`.
 While the second will map the value wrapped in a given `Just` and return the result of that mapping.